History

 During the 2008-2009 school year, the editorial staff consisted of Karin Fleming, Jenna Scatena, Carly Willsie, Jake Forney, Harrison Flatau, Josh Elmer, Jennifer Konerman, Bryan Cipolla and Drea Kasianchuk and new advisor Jeff Cohen.
 Under this staff, Buzzsaw celebrated its tenth anniversary and released a massive commemorative issue in May of 2009.

 2009 saw another large overhaul in the editorial staff, as Jacquie Simone, Adam Polaski, Julissa Treviño, Jocelyn Codner, Chris Giblin and Lucy Ravich stepped in to replace the graduated Fleming, Scatena and Flatau.
+And in 2010, Alyssa Figueroa, Anika Steppe, Daniel Sitts, David Lurvey, Carly Sitzer and Emily Miles stepped into editorial positions.
 This year, we hope to continue the upward momentum that Buzzsaw has experienced in the past ten years by consistently producing well-designed, well-researched, interesting and cutting-edge journalism, satire and creative fiction.
 With our updated Web site and burgeoning online presence, we hope to bring the edge and stick-it-to-the-man quality that’s kept Buzzsaw relevant for so long to the Internet.